-Kerberos and SSL can be used only with Adaptive Server Enterprise version 12.0 and later.
-SQL Anywhere does not currently support either SSL or Kerberos security.
+Kerberos and SSL can be used with Adaptive Server; SQL Anywhere does not currently support either SSL or Kerberos security.

 Sybase recommends that you read related documentation about SSL and Kerberos before attempting to use either with jConnect.
 The information in this chapter assumes that the servers you intend to use have been configured to work properly with SSL, with Kerberos, or with both.